Wishmaster01/slate/source/includes/_resourcedefns.md

 * DirectImportCert
 * ImportCertUri

-"**CertInput**" If CertType is 'ImportCertUri' this is the network address of the certificate (TODO - is this a URI or the hostname/ip only?).
-If CertType is 'DirectImportCert' this is the X.509 PEM certificate string (TODO - are the newline breaks imcluded/important?).
+"**CertInput**" If CertType is 'ImportCertUri' this is the URI of the certificate (typically https://{systems-insight-manager-address:port}/GetCertificate?certtype=sso).
+If CertType is 'DirectImportCert' this is the X.509 PEM certificate string with '\n' used for required line breaks.

 > example "ImportCertificate" action: